Googolplex

+A googolplex is the large number 10}, that is, 10 raised to the power of a googol.
+If written out in ordinary decimal notation, it would be 1 followed by a googol (10100) zeroes – a physically impossible number to write explicitly.

 History

 In 1920, Edward Kasner's nine-year-old nephew, Milton Sirotta, coined the term googol, which is 10^{100}, and then proposed the further term googolplex to be "one, followed by writing zeroes until you get tired".
 Kasner decided to adopt a more formal definition because "different people get tired at different times and it would never do to have Carnera [be] a better mathematician than Dr. Einstein, simply because he had more endurance and could write for longer".
-It thus became standardized to 10(10100) = 1010100, due to the right-associativity of exponentiation.
+It thus became standardized to 10(10100), which is usually written as 1010100 using the conventional interpretation for serial exponentiation.